hackclub/hackpad/hackpads/ULTRAPAD/README.md

+# Purpose
-12-key macropad intended for ultrakill gaming
--> has all movement keys, macro for knuckleblaster punch without swapping, rotary encoder for weapon swapping and an extra key for a Railcannon
-RGB diodes intended for showing things like style/hard damage (if i can implement that)
+**12-key macropad intended for ultrakill gaming** has all movement keys, macro for knuckleblaster punch without swapping, rotary encoder for weapon swapping and an extra key for a Railcannon has RGB diodes intended for showing things like style/hard damage (if i can implement that) I made it mainly because school keyboards suck and i wanted to P-rank in spite of that

 # BOM
 - Xiao RP2040 (THT?)